Claude I. Bakewell

-Claude Ignatius Bakewell (August 9, 1912 – March 18, 1987) was a lawyer, U.S. Representative from Missouri's 11th congressional district, and U.S. Postmaster for St. Louis, Missouri.
+Claude Ignatius Bakewell (August 9, 1912 – March 18, 1987) was an American lawyer, U.S. Representative from Missouri's 11th congressional district, and U.S. Postmaster for St. Louis, Missouri.

 Early life and career

 Born in St. Louis, Missouri, Bakewell was one of the five children of Paul Bakewell, Jr. and Mary Morgan (née Fullerton) Bakewell.
 Mary Fullerton was reportedly "the richest girl" in St. Louis, daughter of Joseph Scott Fullerton and a grand-niece of J. P. Morgan.
 His grandfather, Paul Bakewell, was a patent and trademark lawyer in the firm Bakewell & Church whose wife was a granddaughter of the first Missouri governor Alexander McNair.
 Claude Bakewell's great-grandfather was a Missouri judge, Robert Armytage Bakewell, who was married to Nancy de Laureal.
 Claude Bakewell graduated from St. Louis University High School and then in 1932 from Georgetown University.
 In 1935, he graduated from St. Louis University School of Law and became a lawyer in private practice.

 In the 25th Ward, he served as member of the board of aldermen of St. Louis, Missouri from 1941–45 and was chairman of the legislation committee.
 From 1944 to 1946, Bakewell served in the United States Navy.